protontypes/LibreSelery/README.md

 4. Never transfer or store large values with automated cryptocurrency wallets.
 Use recurring automated transaction from another account to recharge you wallet on a regular base.

 5. Transfer some money to this wallet for testing.
-See the [price list](https://help.coinbase.com/en/coinbase/trading-and-funding/pricing-and-fees/fees.html) for transfering money to the coinbase account.
+See the [price list](https://help.coinbase.com/en/coinbase/trading-and-funding/pricing-and-fees/fees.html) for transfering money into the coinbase account.

 6. Create a read only token file for your user: